cmartinezgom/cmartinezgom.github.io/_pages/portfolio/theabyss.md

 I served as the **lead programmer, solo designer, and overall producer/director**.

-The idea behind The Abyss was to create a compact, single-level puzzle experience using a limited color palette.
+The idea behind The Abyss was to create a **compact, single-level puzzle experience using a limited color palette**.
 This constraint led us to focus on a core mechanic built around color and puzzle design: light, and how what you see changes depending on its color.

+My Contributions:
+- **Puzzle Design**: Created and iterated on the game's main puzzle.
+- **Main Mechanic**: Designed and implemented the core mechanic of room rearrangement.
+- **Light Layers System**: Developed a system using light and layers to reveal rooms or elements based on the current light color.
+I experimented with both masking and spawning objects based on light overlap.
+Ideally, we would’ve used masks alone, but due to Unity’s limitations (or those of the version we used), I combined both: one mask to show elements within the light’s radius, and toggled color “layers” to hide or reveal parts of the mansion.
+- **Player Movement**: Built a simple player controller for lateral movement, interaction, light switching, and stair climbing.
+- **Game Manager**: Created and managed game logic, including a Game Manager to track progress, collected items, scene transitions, and more.
+- **Support**: Assisted fellow programmers and artists with asset imports, mechanic implementation, bug fixes, and general troubleshooting.
+- **UI Logic**: Handled UI logic for the main menu and credits.

+And more!

 Once the game idea was locked in and the art team proposed the visual style, I sketched the first version of the puzzle and suggested an additional mechanic to deepen the gameplay: the ability to rearrange the rooms of the mansion.
 This would require players to think not just about what light they were using, but also how the room order affected their progression.